Pierre-André Schürmann: Playing career

-Managerial
+Managerial career

 Schürmann became player-manager of FC Wil in 1994.
 He played with them in that position for four seasons and then ended his playing career.
 He then went on to coach Lausanne Sports.
 He has been working in the SFV's youth set-up since 2000.
 He was part of the coaching staff behind Switzerlands victory in the 2002 UEFA European Under-17 Championship.
 He helped the Switzerland U19s reach the semi-finals in Switzerland in 2004.

 Schürmann was appointed as manager of the Switzerland national under-21 team on 18 July 2007.

 In June 2009, he joined Neuchâtel Xamax and on 14 April 2010 after four consecutive league defeats, Neuchatel Xamax officials sacked and replaced him with the club's junior squad coach Jean-Michel Aeby.

 In April 2018 he was one of 77 applicants for the vacant Cameroon national team job.